jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

            > **Note**: This setting allows users to pair their mobile device with PingID during their first login attempt, eliminating the need for a separate enrollment process.
 This streamlines the initial setup experience while maintaining security.

-       - Verify the **Enforce Policy evaluation after new device registration** checkbox is selected
+       - Verify the **Enforce Policy evaluation after new device registration** checkbox is **UNCHECKED**

-           > **Important**: This option ensures that authentication policies are immediately enforced after device pairing, preventing users from bypassing security requirements during the initial enrollment process.
+           > **Important**: This option must be **disabled** to allow new users to complete device enrollment successfully.
+When enabled, PingID immediately re-evaluates all authentication policy requirements after a device is registered.
+This can cause enrollment failures because:
+           >
+           > {: .small-space}
+           >
+           > - The newly registered device may not yet be fully activated in the system
+           > - Additional policy requirements (like device trust level) might not be immediately satisfied
+           > - This creates a timing issue where the device exists but isn't yet "usable" according to policy evaluation
+           >
+           > {: .small-space}
+           >
+           > By leaving this option **unchecked**, the enrollment process completes fully before policy enforcement occurs, ensuring a smooth first-time user experience.
+After initial deployment and all users have enrolled their devices, you may optionally enable this setting if you require immediate policy validation after device registration.

             [![]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-96.png)]( {{ site.baseurl }}/assets/images/SAML-SSO/SAML-SSO-96.png){:class="img-700"}{: data-lightbox="gallery"}